NNPDF/nnpdf/doc/sphinx/source/figuresofmerit/index.rst

     \chi^{2}=\sum_{i, j}^{N_{\text {dat }}}(D-P)_{i} C_{i j}^{-1}(D-P)_{j},

-where :math:`D_i` is the :math:`i`-th datapoint, :math:`P_i` is the prediction of the corresponding datapoint calculated by performing the convolution product between the :ref:`FastKernel tables<fktables>` for point :math:`i` and the PDF model, and :math:`C_{ij}` is the covariance matrix between datapoints :math:`i` and :math:`j`.
+where :math:`D_i` is the :math:`i`-th datapoint, :math:`P_i` is the prediction of the corresponding datapoint calculated from the convolution product between the :ref:`FastKernel tables<fktables>` for point :math:`i` and the PDF model, and :math:`C_{ij}` is the covariance between datapoints :math:`i` and :math:`j`.

 The covariance matrix accounts for correlated systematic uncertainties,